 Financial liabilities classified as FVTPL include financial liabilities held for trading and financial liabilities designated upon initial recognition as FVTPL.
 Derivatives, including separated embedded derivatives are also classified as held for trading and recognized at fair value with changes in fair value recognized in earnings unless they are designated as effective hedging instruments.
 Fair value changes on financial liabilities classified as FVTPL are recognized in earnings.
 The Company is not exposed to any derivative instruments and foreign exchange hedges in place at this time.

-(n) Foreign exchange
+(m) Foreign exchange

-These consolidated financial statements are presented in Canadian dollars, which is the Company's functional currency.
-The functional currency of Pacific Imperial Brazil is the Canadian dollar.
+These financial statements are presented in Canadian dollars, which is the Company's functional currency.

 The accounts recorded in foreign currencies have been translated into Canadian dollars on the following basis: